 The New Arrival Refugee Immunisation (NARI) Program offers specific vaccines to newly arrived refugees as part of the Australian Government Humanitarian Scheme.

-All refugees and humanitarian entrants aged over 20 years of age are eligible for funded vaccines under the expansion of the National Immunisation Program.
+All refugees and humanitarian entrants aged over 20 years of age or over, are eligible for funded catch-up vaccines under the expansion of the National Immunisation Program.

-For further information immunisation programs, contact your doctor or immunisation provider.
+For further information on immunisation programs, contact your doctor or immunisation provider.